 The Famous German Word "Danke"

 After arriving in Germany, you will hear one word in particular over and over again, and that is "danke."
-It is the equivalent of "thanks" and derives from its more extended versions "danke schön" and "danke sehr."
+It is the equivalent to the English "thanks," and derives from its more extended versions "danke schön" and "danke sehr."

 Literally, "danke schön" could be translated to English as "thank you nicely," and "danke sehr" as "thank you a lot."
 As a result, there is no significant difference in their usage, and German people use them randomly when they don’t want to say the short "thanks."